Rincon Island (California)

 Rincon Island (Spanish: Rincón, meaning "Corner") is a small 2.3-acre artificial island located off Mussel Shoals (also called "Little Rincon") in Ventura County, California on public land leased from the California State Lands Commission (CSLC).
 The island is situated approximately 3000 ft offshore in 55 ft of water.
 The island was constructed in 1958 for the specific purpose of well drilling and oil and gas production.
 It is near the seaside communities of Mussel Shoals and La Conchita.
 The island is connected to the mainland by the Richfield Pier.

 The Rincon basin properties cover approximately 1,700 acre, including a 2.3 acre island connected to land by a 2700 ft causeway containing the gas and oil pipelines and facilitating vehicular access.
 Greka Energy, the last petroleum company operating at the site, faced numerous safety and permit violations.

 Area history

 Rincon means "corner" in Spanish.
 The area was said to be a battleground of the Chumash and the site of an 1838 battle between Alvarado and Pio Pico, described in poem by Bayard Taylor, "The Fight of the Paso del Mar."

 The Chumash Indians were once the largest cultural group in California.
 They were native inhabitants of what is today Ventura County, which was formed by splitting Santa Barbara County in 1873.

 In 1913, the Rincon Sea Level Road opened between Santa Barbara and Ventura.
-Portions of the road through this area were causeways constructed on wood planks and pilings, as the area was only passable before at low tide.
+Portions of the road through this area were causeways constructed on wood planks and pilings, as the area was passable before only at low tide.

 The first oil production in the Rincon Beach area took place in 1928.
 This portion of the coast has good surf spots, including Rincon Point, just north at the county line.